followcrom/followcrom/README.md

 ### Employment

-📻 I worked at BBC Radio One for 6 years, before becoming a full-time DJ.
+📻 I worked at BBC Radio One for 6 years before becoming a full-time DJ.

 🎧 I was a resident DJ at The Roadhouse and Cafe de Paris among others, and have DJ'd all over Europe.